phoenixsoftware/ejes-web-zowe-desktop-plugin/README.md

     `ls -R -laT`

 3. This (E)JES Web plug-in is configured with *ejes.web* as the unique application ID and title.
 You can change these values if you desire, as described in the presentation.
+If you don't have access to the presentation, the various properties can be searched for in the Zowe online documentation.

 4. Change directory to *runtimeDirectory*/bin, the directory that has the zwe command file.